-I love any grape juice recipe; that is if it is made with concord grapes.
-I have always loves these grapes.
+I was anxious to learn how to make a grape juice recipe.
+I love grape juice especially if it is made with concord grapes.
+I have always loved these grapes.
 When I was young, they were the only grapes that we ever had.

-They are dark blue in color and the flavor is so good.
-They make the best grape juice or preserves; my favorite way to drink it as a kid was a mixture of grape juice and 7-Up over ice (This was only on special occasions when I could get a 7-Up).
-I am sure this is the kind used in Welch’s grape juice which I loved as a kid but the homemade grape juice is so much better.
-Canning juice whether grape or tomato for Bloody Mary Mix, at home allows you to add whatever you like to the juice.
+Concord grapes are dark blue in color and the flavor is so good.
+They make the best grape juice and preserves.
+My favorite way to drink this juice when I was a kid was a mixture of grape juice and 7-Up over ice.
+(This was only on special occasions when I could get a 7-Up).
+I am sure this is the type of grape used in Welch’s grape juice.
+I loved it as a kid but I found that the homemade grape juice is so much better.
+Making this juice at home allows you to add whatever you like to the juice.
 I prefer it without any additives; no sugar and no sweetener, just the delicious flavor of the grapes.

-Making a grape juice recipe not only offers a refreshing beverage but it is the bases for delicious grape sauce and syrups for use in desserts and over ice cream.
-The quickest way to obtain the juice for immediate consumption is with a manual or electric juice extractor; several types are sold in the kitchen stores.
-After extracting the juice, strain through several layers of cheesecloth.
-This will remove most of the sediment which might cause a sharp taste due to the tartaric acid which comes from most grapes.
+When I learned how to make a grape juice recipe, I found that it not only offers a refreshing beverage but it is the bases for other recipes.
+I have made a delicious grape sauce and syrups which I use in desserts and over ice cream.
+The quickest way to obtain the juice for immediate consumption is with a manual or electric juice extractor.
+After extracting the juice, you may need to strain it through several layers of cheesecloth depending on your juicer.
+This process will remove the sediment which might be left causing a sharp taste due to the tartaric acid which comes from most grapes.
 Grape juice has enough acid that it can be canned with a boiling water bath rather than needing a pressure canner.

 For years, when I was young, the Concord grape juice recipe was the only kind I thought there was.
-We only had grapes at harvest time (late summer or early fall) for this type the same with apples for making hard cider; then we had a lot of them.
-I believe the Concord is the main one grown in Ohio.
-When they ripen, there are so many and they need to be used or preserve quickly.
+We only had grapes at harvest time; late summer or early fall.
+I believe the Concord grape is the main one grown in Ohio.
+When they ripen, there are so many and they need to be used or preserved quickly.
 Many people would sort and wash them thoroughly, then cold pack the grapes in hot sterilized jars.
 They would either pour boiling water over the grapes in the jars or boil a syrup with sugar and water to pour over them.
 After this they would process the jars in a boiling water bath for about 30 minutes.
-After this, the jars were stored a few weeks, they had grape juice and canned grapes.
+Then the jars were stored and within a few weeks they had grape juice and canned grapes.

 I was asking HOW TO MAKE GRAPE JUICE to different friends and here are two more ways that they sent to me.